 Yes, Father, extremely YES … give me an undivided heart that I may fear your name, praise you with all my heart and glorify your name forever … beginning with the next several hours of this very day.
 So very Amen, I pray, in Jesus’ name.

 First published at The Gospel Coalition on October 13, 2009 A Prayer About an Undivided Heart, by Scotty Smith.
-Republished with permission.
+Published with permission.

 Scotty is Founding Pastor of Christ Community Church, in Franklin TN—a PCA church he planted with friends in 1986.
 After pastoring CCC for 26 years, Scotty resigned from the staff in May, 2012, to serve the larger Church with his preaching, teaching and writing.
 He serves as the Teacher in Residence at West End Community Church, Nashville—a daughter church of Christ Community.
-Scotty also serves as an adjunct faculty member for Covenant Theological Seminary; Westminster Theological Seminary; Philadelphia, Redeemer Seminary, Dallas; and RTS, Orlando.
+Scotty also serves as an adjunct faculty member for Covenant Theological Seminary, Westminster Theological Seminary in Philadelphia, Redeemer Seminary in Dallas, and RTS in Orlando.
 He is a graduate of the University of North Carolina (BA), Westminster Seminary (MAR) and Covenant Seminary (D Min.).
 Scotty has written a number of books, including Unveiled Hope, Objects of His Affection, and Everyday Prayers.
 Scotty and his wife, Darlene, have two adult children.

 Prayer of Examen

 Beautiful in its simplicity, this ancient prayer of reflection helps refocus our hearts and minds.
-How often do we come to the end of a day and wonder where the time went, regret the way we handled a situation.
+How often do we come to the end of a day and wonder where the time went or regret the way we handled a situation?